Content

 Psychoacoustics deals with the correlation between our hearing perception and the physical properties of sound.
 In other words, research is conducted into what sound does in our brain.
 These are usually quite different things, what one would expect.
 Our brain sometimes hears things that are not there – or frequencies not, although they are there.

 There are a few known effects that reveal that our brain does not always translate sound the way it hits our eardrum.
 And on the other hand, it is quite flexible in dealing with it.
+An objective assessment of these effects can provide measurable evaluations of how sound impacts our brain.

-One example would be the residual tone: We can hear the pitch of an instrument or voice correctly even if the fundamental is removed.
-This missing fundamental is called a residual tone.
 A concrete example of this would be a telephone conversation; the speakers built into it usually play no lower than 300Hz, but the fundamental of most male voices is well below that.
 Nevertheless, we can infer the correct vocal pitch of the person on the other end of the line.
-What is insanely difficult for artificial intelligence to determine via Deep Learning, our brain does casually.

 Another psychoacoustic phenomenon is the cocktail party effect.
 This refers to our ability to selective hearing.
 In a comparatively noisy environment such as a party, we can focus our hearing so that we understand our conversation partner and block out the rest.